avanwouwe/citadel-browser-agent/docs/config/account-trust.md

 ## password reuse
 The re-use of passwords creates the risk of [credential stuffing](https://en.wikipedia.org/wiki/Credential_stuffing).
 Citadel allows you to detect and prohibit the re-use of passwords.

 Every time when users enter a password into a site that is part of your protected scope, their password is stored.
 This allows Citadel to compare the password to other passwords that are entered in other sites.
-If Citadel detects that a user is using a username / password combination for one site, to connect to another site, this is raised to the user as a potential phishing attack.
+If Citadel detects that a user is using a password for one site, to connect to another site, this is raised to the user as a potential phishing attack.

 Users can then ask for a temporary exception and continue.
 The account will be recorded as insecure and the user will at some point in time have to log off or change the password.